 Visualize what the perfect day would feel like, the emphasis here is “Feel”.
 Think about how you want your morning routine to feel, how you want to feel at work or throughout the day, and how you want to feel right before you go to bed.

-I also recommend meditating or siting in silence for a couple minutes and asking yourself “What word do I want to focus on in 2018?”.
-This is simple, but effective.
+I also recommend meditating or sitting in silence for a couple minutes and asking yourself “What word do I want to focus on in 2019?”.
+This is simple but effective.

 I think this exercise works best when you’re in a relaxed state.
 If you’re having trouble maybe try it before you go to sleep or first thing in the morning.
 You could also turn on an aromatherapy diffuser, light a candle, or put some calming music on in the background.
 You’d be amazed how being still can help your intuition shine through, and bring your word to the forefront.

 Spend 10 minutes creating a list of the words that come to mind, no self-editing!
 Need some help?
 Here are some examples: